solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 3: Performance with PgBouncer

 - Run the following commands to execute a `pgbench` test against the PgBouncer instance, when prompted enter the password.
-Notice the change of the port to the PgBouncer port of `6432`:
+Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` with your lab information:

 ```sql
 pgbench -c 1000 -T 60 -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -p 6432 -U wsuser -d contosostore